 Below is this week’s congressional update by BakerHostetler’s Federal Policy team.
 We’ll continue to post in weeks when both chambers of Congress are in session.

-- On Wednesday, the House Financial Services Committee will hold an oversight hearing on the Committee on Foreign Investment in the United States.
+- Also Wednesday, the Financial Services Committee will hold an oversight hearing with Securities and Exchange Commission Chairman Gary Gensler.

 - The full list of House committee activity can be found here.